kkw12/heroku/README.md

 ## README file

 In gitbash write vim README.md, vim will be opened. press i insert file will be opened. writing can begin # is title, ## header please beaware of the space in between.
-To insert code do
+To insert code do by adding {```} before and three {```} after
 ```
 pip install Flask
 python app.py